luissimas/zettelkasten/Notes/DRBD.md

 DRBD creates a "mini cluster" for each resource it manages.
 This means that each resource gets managed by two of threads and ports on each node that is replicating the data.

 [According to this guy](https://youtu.be/jwaqWezhugE?t=444) DRBD was design with an active-standby replication architecture in mind.
-It can support dual primary, but this is only done to enable live migration of virtual machines, and should not be used in every case.
+It can support dual primary, but this is only done to enable live migration of [[Virtual machines]], and should not be used in every case.